SAP/spartacus-docs/_pages/home/updating-to-version-5/checkout-libraries-release-notes.md

 export class CheckoutFeatureModule {}
 ```

-#### If b2b checkout or scheduled replenishment was configured, you would add these modules in the 'checkout-wrapper.module.ts'
+If b2b checkout or scheduled replenishment are configured, you would add these modules in the `checkout-wrapper.module.ts`, as shown in the following example:

-**Note:**

-- CheckoutB2BModule and CheckoutScheduledReplenishmentModule requires CheckoutModule.
-- CheckoutScheduledReplenishmentModule requires both CheckoutModule and CheckoutB2BModule.

 ```ts
 // checkout-wrapper.module.ts